givewgun/oculory/README.md

 # Oculory

-Observability platform for the **GiveWGun** Oracle A1 VM — one Grafana-based stack covering all **three pillars**: metrics (Prometheus), logs (Loki), and distributed traces (Tempo), collected by a single agent (Grafana Alloy) and surfaced as a central fleet dashboard plus per-service dashboards.
+Observability platform for the Oracle A1 VM — one Grafana-based stack covering all **three pillars**: metrics (Prometheus), logs (Loki), and distributed traces (Tempo), collected by a single agent (Grafana Alloy) and surfaced as a central fleet dashboard plus per-service dashboards.
 Alerts go to **Telegram and email**.
 Reachable at `https://oculory.givewgun.com`